Payroll tax: A complete guide for employers

 This will mean giving evidence of accurate record-keeping.
 Checks should also be made if you’re in any doubt over your tax obligations, with the HMRC being promptly informed if you discover any errors.

-Having covered the tax responsibilities and non-compliance consequences, you may well recognise the need for payroll support.
+Having covered the tax responsibilities and non-compliance consequences, you may well recognise the need for further payroll support.

 However, you can save yourself the expense of hiring an in-house expert thanks to BrightHR’s outsourced payroll service.
 From payroll calculations to communications with the HMRC, we can take the full strain of payroll management.